 StudentTracker® is the only nationwide source of college enrollment and degree data.
-More than 3,600 colleges and universities — enrolling 99 percent of all students in public and private U.S. institutions — regularly provide enrollment and graduation data to the Clearinghouse.
+Nearly 3,600 colleges and universities — enrolling 99 percent of all students in public and private U.S. institutions — regularly provide enrollment and graduation data to the Clearinghouse.
 Through StudentTracker, you can query our participating institutions’ student data to perform all types of educational research and analyses — quickly, easily, and affordably.

 Unlike traditional methods of data collection that have inherent data quality issues, such as surveys, StudentTracker results are based on actual enrollment and degree records provided by participating collegiate institutions.
 StudentTracker matches your records against our participating institutions’ postsecondary student enrollment and degree records.
 You can receive updates on your students year after year, through their participation in higher education.